Lyapunov Analysis For Monotonically Forward-Backward Accelerated Algorithms: Introduction

-This lack of stability and predictability makes it difficult to monitor progress and ensure reliable convergence.
-To address this issue,~\citet[Section 10.7.4]{beck2017first} proposed a variant that achieves both acceleration and monotonicity, referred to as the Monotone Nesterov’s accelerated gradient method~(\texttt{M-NAG}).
-This method incorporates a comparison step to stabilize convergence while maintaining the acceleration properties of~\texttt{NAG}.
-Starting with any initial $x_0 = y_0 \in \mathbb{R}^d$, the recursive update rules of~\texttt{M-NAG} are as follows:
+To address this issue,~\citet{beck2009fastieee} proposed a variant that ensures both acceleration and monotonicity, referred to as the Monotone Nesterov’s accelerated gradient~(\texttt{M-NAG}) method.
+This algorithm incorporates a comparison step that stabilizes the iterates while preserving the acceleration characteristics of~\texttt{NAG}.
+Starting from any initial point $x_0 = y_0 \in \mathbb{R}^d$, the update rules of~\texttt{M-NAG} are defined as follows:

-where $s$ is the step size and $r \geq 2$ is the momentum parameter.
-Unlike~\texttt{NAG},~\texttt{M-NAG} ensures that the function values are non-increasing at each iteration, thereby providing a more stable convergence path.
-As illustrated in~\Cref{fig: quadratic},~\texttt{M-NAG} effectively mitigates oscillations while preserving the acceleration characteristic of~\texttt{NAG}, leading to more stable and predictable convergence behavior.
+where $s>0$ is the step size and $r \geq 2$ is the momentum parameter.
+Unlike~\texttt{NAG},~\texttt{M-NAG} guarantees that the sequence of objective values $\{f(x_k)\}_{k=0}^{\infty}$ is non-increasing, leading to a more stable and predictable convergence path (see~\Cref{fig: quadratic}).
+Numerical experiments by~\citet{o2015adaptive} further stimulated interest in monotonic acceleration methods, especially for strongly convex objective functions.
+In addition,~\citet{giselsson2014monotonicity} observed that~\texttt{M-NAG} often requires fewer iterations than~\texttt{NAG} to achieve a comparable level of accuracy.
+As illustrated in~\Cref{fig: quadratic},~\texttt{M-NAG} effectively suppresses the oscillatory behavior seen in~\texttt{NAG} while preserving a faster convergence rate, in fact, it often achieves even faster convergence.
+These observations naturally lead to the following question:

-A notable advantage of~\texttt{NAG} is that it does not require prior knowledge of the modulus of the strong convexity.
-For strongly convex functions,~\citet{li2024linear} utilized the high-resolution differential equation framework~\citep{shi2022understanding} to establish linear convergence, thereby addressing an open problem posed by~\citet{chambolle2016introduction}.
-The natural next step is to generalize the Lyapunov analysis proposed in~\citep{li2024linear} from~\texttt{NAG} to~\texttt{M-NAG}.
-However, due to the introduction of the comparison step, the phase-space representation that works for~\texttt{NAG} cannot be directly applied to~\texttt{M-NAG}, making such a generalization quite challenging.
-This leads to the following question: